RE-SAC: Disentangling aleatoric and epistemic risks in bus fleet control: A stable and robust ensemble DRL approach: Methodology

 The policy network $\pi_\theta$ is updated to maximize the expected robust value.
 To promote pessimism in epistemic-uncertain regions, the actor uses a Lower Confidence Bound (LCB) objective, penalizing actions with high ensemble disagreement:

-where $\bar{Q}(s, a) = \frac{1}{K} \sum_{k=1}^K Q_{\phi_k}(s, a)$ is the ensemble mean and $\sigma_{ens}(s, a)$ is the ensemble standard deviation.
-Since $\beta_{lcb} < 0$, this objective favors actions with low ensemble disagreement (well-explored regions), while the entropy term $\alpha \log \pi_\theta$ prevents the agent from collapsing to the underestimation trap identified by Ji et al.~\cite{Ji2024SeizingSerendipity}.
-Following our previous work~\cite{Zhang2025SingleAgentBus}, we utilize categorical embeddings to represent discrete transit features.
+where $\bar{Q}(s, a) = \frac{1}{K} \sum_{k=1}^K Q_{\phi_k}(s, a)$ is the ensemble mean and $\sigma_{ens}(s, a)$ is the ensemble standard deviation. \textbf{Sign convention.} We minimise $\mathcal{L}_\pi$, so the bracketed term $\bar{Q}+\beta_{lcb}\sigma_{ens}$ is what the policy effectively maximises.
+Because $\beta_{lcb}\le 0$, the term $\beta_{lcb}\sigma_{ens}$ subtracts from $\bar{Q}$ (pessimism): high ensemble disagreement reduces the action's effective value, so the gradient flows the policy toward low-$\sigma$ (well-explored) actions.
+The entropy term $\alpha\log\pi_\theta$ prevents collapse onto the underestimation trap identified by Ji et al.~\cite{Ji2024SeizingSerendipity}.
+(A positive $\beta_{lcb}$ would invert this and reward high-uncertainty actions; we therefore enforce $\beta_{lcb}\le 0$ throughout.)
+Following our previous work~\cite{Zhang2026SingleAgentBus}, we utilize categorical embeddings to represent discrete transit features.
 The state $s$ is augmented as:

 where $\oplus$ denotes the concatenation of continuous states and $d$-dimensional embedding vectors.
 This representation is vital for epistemic uncertainty estimation: since different StopIDs and BusIDs have varying sampling frequencies in $\mathcal{D}$, the ensemble variance $\Gamma_{epi}$ naturally scales with the data density of specific categorical entities.